Frequently Asked Questions

 While Two Brothers Racing enjoys the legacy of being a successful Honda factory backed AMA Superbike team and winner of multiple national championships, we now fully devote ourselves to the design, manufacturing and production of the most technically advanced exhaust systems that you can buy today.
-All of our exhaust systems are hand made under our roof in Santa Ana, CA USA.
+All of our exhaust systems are hand made under our roof in Corona, CA USA.

 Are aftermarket exhaust systems street legal?